Attack of the Dead Men: Background

 The Osowiec Fortress, located 23 kilometers from the border with East Prussia, was strategically positioned to protect the vital corridor between the Nemen and Vistula-Bug rivers.
-Initially penned for seizure by German forces in September 1914, the fortress was again attacked in February and March 1915.
+By German forces in September 1914, the fortress was again attacked in February and March 1915.
 In early July 1915, under the command of Field Marshal Paul von Hindenburg, a third attempt to capture the fortress was undertaken as part of a wider German offensive.

-German planning
+Attack

 The German command opted to employ chemical warfare, using chlorine and bromine gases to flush out the Russian defenders and ensure an easy capture of the fortress.
 By late July 1915, 30 gas artillery batteries had been deployed to the German front lines, each equipped with several thousand gas shells.
 The use of gas was intended to dispose of the Russian garrison, which lacked adequate gas protection or masks.

 The final assault plan called for multiple infantry units to advance after the gas had dispersed.
 The 76th Landwehr Regiment was tasked with attacking Sosnya and the Central Redoubt, while maneuvering to cut off the rear of the Sosnya position.
 The 18th Landwehr Regiment and the 147th Reserve Battalion were assigned to advance on either side of the railway, coordinating their attack on the Zarachnaya position with the 76th Regiment.

 Meanwhile, the 5th Landwehr Regiment and the 41st Reserve Battalion were ordered to assault Białogrony, penetrate the defenses, and storm the Zarachny Fort.
 In reserve, the 75th Landwehr Regiment and two additional reserve battalions were positioned to provide support for the 18th Landwehr Regiment's assault along the railway on Zarachnaya.